yu-edwin/5500/PRD.md

 1. As a user who wants to understand brand clothing size, I want to visualize the clothing on my visual person so I can forsee how I would appear before buying the items.
 2. As a student getting into fashion, I want to be able to experiment on different types of clothing so I can visualize the outfits and generate new ideas in the future.
 3. As a student unfamiliar with the current trends, I want to familiarize myself with different brands and outfits so I can be confident in my outwear and generate good impressions from others based on my outfit.
+4. Able to get clothing items from any given website.
+5. Able to display the AR clothing onto the user's camera view.
+6. Should be able to track the user's movement and adjust the AR clothing accordingly.

 ### Non-functional

 1. Easy access though my mobile application anytime and anywhere.
 2. Fast generation of images and response time
 3. Privacy of information
-4. Capable of storing large amounts of items in a wardrobe
+4. Capable of storing large amounts of items in a wardrobe.
-5. Available and not restricted to anyone based on demographics/race/gender.
+5. Core functionality accessible whilst offline.

 ### Ethical